 Italy is one of the most heavily affected countries by COVID-19.
-A slow response combined with a gentrified population paved the way for the coronavirus outbreak to surge.
-The data is updated as of 07.04.2020.
+A slow response combined with a gentrified population and a lack of previous information paved the way for the coronavirus outbreak to surge.
+The data is updated automatically.

 Coronavirus Italy Live Updates

 Italy is the first country outside of Asia to suffer a major COVID-19 outbreak.
 Lombardia was the most heavily affected area.

 Already, many of the cases in Italy are recovered and this map might not be representative of where the biggest outbreaks are right now.

 As the epidemic progresses, it’s important to also keep an eye on where the new hotspots are — where most cases are appearing.